Experience-Monks/orbit-controls/README.md

 - `distanceBounds` the bounds of the distance, default `[0, Infinity]`
 - `parent` the parent element, default `window`
 - `element` the element, default `window`
+- `invertInputRotate` invert the rotation of the camera in relation to drag distance, default `false`

 ## methods